National Capital Region likely to shrink as 'Draft Regional Plan 2041' approved | Science-Environment

 Besides, it had also identified 11 regional centres --- Bahadurgah, Panipat, Rohtak, Palwal, Rewari-Dharuhera-Bawal, Hapur-Pilkhua, Bulandshahr-Khurja, Baghpat-Baraut, Alwar, Greater Bhiwadi, Shahjahanpur-Neemrana-Behror.

-With the approval of Regional Plan 2041, areas beyond 100 kilometres are not likely to be main parts of the NCR region.
+With the approval of Regional Plan 2041, areas beyond 100 kilometres are not likely to be the main part of the NCR region.

 The Draft Regional Plan-2041 also paved the way for a future-ready, slum-free National Capital Region with air ambulance facility and high-speed connectivity through helitaxis, road, rail and inland waterways.